ucsb-cs9/s25/_lab/lab09.md

 * Writing functions to delete nodes from BST
 * Testing your functionality with pytest

-**Note: In this lab, you need to fill-in the provided template and implement the assertions that cover all cases.**
+**Note: In this lab, you need to fill-in the provided template and implement the assertions that cover all cases.** _Pay attention to the guidelines regarding the **MISSING CASE**._

 Please read the lab in its entirety first, before starting on your implementation.